 I realize Michael is referring to my trying to recruit Carrie to pledge for Beta Gamma Kappa.
 With us on our way to becoming a true sorority, I figure getting more pledges would be a good idea.
 And honestly, I think Carrie would be a great addition to our sorority.
 Her enthusiasm and devotion to tasks, would really benefit us.

-“Mike,” I say, raising an eyebrow, “I’m just trying to persuade her to pledge Beta Gamma Kappa.”
+“Mike,” I say, raising an eyebrow, “I’m just trying to persuade her to pledge to Beta Gamma Kappa.”

 “I know.
 I’m just giving you a hard time.”